tylerklement/pdf-query/README.md

 If no questions are provided through the command line, the script enters an interactive mode, prompting the user to input questions manually.

 ## How It Works
 1. **Index Building**: The script first reads all PDF documents in the provided directory, extracting their text using PyMuPDF or Tesseract OCR.
-It chunks those using a rolling overlapping window, and encodes those chunks to vectors for efficient querying.
+It chunks those using a rolling overlapping window, and encodes those chunks to vectors with SBERT for efficient querying.
 2. **Query Processing**: It then either takes user-provided questions or enters an interactive mode for question input.
 It encodes the question using SBERT and then retrieves the most similar section of text from the indexed documents.
 3. **Answer Generation**: Using a language model, the script generates an answer based on the context of the retrieved text section.